Gardening Recipes

 Inside each small purple beautyberry, you’ll find about four small yellow seeds.
 Each seed can be used to grow a new beautyberry plant.

-Transplant into final outdoor spot in the fall — or pot up to bigger container and transplant larger plants in year two.
+4. Transplant into final outdoor spot the following spring — or pot up to a larger container and transplant larger plants after 2-3 years.

-Even the most avid nature lovers (us included) despise mosquitos and ticks.
-We use Bt dunks to keep mosquitos out of our yard, but what to do to keep mosquitos and ticks off of you while you’re hiking or foraging?
+Now, even the most avid nature lovers (us included) despise mosquitoes.
+We’ve written about organic methods we use to reduce mosquito populations in our yard, but what to do to keep mosquitos off of you while you’re out hiking or foraging?

-Crush beautyberry *leaves in your hand and rub them on yourself.
-Or make a beautyberry leaf salve/lotion.
-The result: a natural, highly effective single-ingredient mosquito and tick repellent. (*Here again, before you go all-in with this remedy note that beautyberry leaves do cause contact dermatitis/allergic reactions in some people, so tread lightly before you know how you’ll react.)
+The result is a highly effective single-ingredient botanical insect repellent. (*Again, before you go all-in with this remedy note that beautyberry leaves do cause contact dermatitis/allergic reactions in some people, so tread lightly until you know how you’ll react.)

 “Traditional folklore remedies many times are found to lead nowhere following scientific research,” he [Charles Cantrell, an ARS chemist in Oxford] continued.
 “The beautyberry plant and its ability to repel mosquitoes is an exception.
 We actually identified naturally occurring chemicals in the plant responsible for this activity.”